hjelfman/hjelfman.github.io/_posts/2022-03-07-ManicMarchDaySeven.md

 ### What is Manic March?

-On Feburary 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
+On February 27, 2022, I thought it would be a great idea to create some sort of content - writing, art, coding, etc. - every day of the next month.
 Luckily, the alliteration worked out.
 This should be the seventh post in the series.